If you have signs-symptoms with some fast facts as you may or may not know boobs cancer is very prevalent there.

 Younger women who are diagnosed have a higher incidence of the Bracha one and Bracha two genetic mutations.

-Women who carry this gene mutation are at an increased risk for boobs and ovarian cancers so it is something we want to educate women.
+Women who carry this gene mutation are at an increased risk for boobs and ovarian cancers, so we want to educate women.

 Something we want to encourage screening actually men are not people who shouldn’t ignore boobs cancer this can occur in men.